victortp/auto-bombcrypto/docs/en.md

 Before beginning, make sure that you have met the following requirements:

 - You have the latest `Python` version installed ([download](https://www.python.org/downloads/))
-- You know how to use the `command prompt / terminal`
+- You know how to use the `command prompt/terminal`
 - Installed the package `scrot` if you use unix system:

 ```